XeTeX: Mode of operation

 Starting from version 0.997, the default driver is xdvipdfmx on all platforms.
 As of version 0.9999, xdv2pdf is no longer supported and its development has been discontinued.

 XeTeX works well with both LaTeX and ConTeXt macro packages.
-Its LaTeX counterpart is invoked as xelatex.
+It is usually invoked through xelatex when using LaTeX.
 It is usually used with the fontspec package, which provides a configurable interface for font selection, and allows complex font choices to be named and later reused.

 XeTeX is bundled with TeX Live, MacTeX, MiKTeX and Lyx (see the History below for dates and versions).

 Example

 The following is an example of XeLaTeX source and rendered output.
 The typeface used is OFL-licensed font Linux Libertine.
 The text is to be processed by the command xelatex.